• Skip to table of contents

 Flexibility

-Whether you are a busy working professional looking to further your impact, a recent graduate, or looking to pivot into the field of social work, our unique combination of asynchronous and synchronous 100% online courses allow students to set their own schedules while building relationships with our extensive network of researchers, industry leaders, and alumni.
+Are you a busy working professional looking to further your impact, a recent graduate, or looking to pivot into the field of social work?
+Our unique combination of asynchronous and synchronous 100% online courses allow students to balance weekly coursework deadlines with class attendance.

 Quality

-Complete your MSW at a Top 10 school of social work with a global reputation.
-This online program was designed with a commitment to connection, offering a high-touch approach through our world-class faculty, carefully tailored practicum placements, cohort connections, and student success team.
+Complete your MSW at a Top 5 school of social work with a global reputation.
+This online program was designed with a commitment to connection, offering a high-touch approach through our world-class faculty, student success team, customized practicum placements, cohort relationships, and connections with our extensive network of researchers, industry leaders, and alumni.

 Accessibility

-Tailored to learners working from home — or from anywhere around the world, for that matter.
-This new offering provides wider access to a top-ranked MSW program and a pathway to social work careers.
+Tailored to learners working from home — or from anywhere around the world.
+The Online MSW Program provides wider access to a top-ranked MSW program and a pathway to social work careers.
 Like our on-campus MSW, this program does not require the GRE.

 Preparedness